jadabreu/open-jungle/docs/privacy-policy.md

-# Privacy Policy for Capy Tools
+# Privacy Policy for Open Jungle

 Last Updated: [Current Date]

 ## Overview
-Capy Tools is a browser extension that helps Amazon sellers extract forecast data.
+Open Jungle is a browser extension that helps Amazon sellers extract forecast data.
 We are committed to protecting your privacy and ensuring transparency about data handling.

 ## Data Collection
-Capy Tools does not:
+Open Jungle does not:
 - Collect any personal information
 - Store any user data
 - Send data to external servers